myphaiedes/myphaiedes/README.md

 ![](https://file.garden/aPk4FiGtoEu4VMWS/Untitled423_20260304220328.jpg)

-at docks with @minecraftmaxxing or in fashion roulette with @wilted. or off-tab playing a better game.
+at docks with @minecraftmaxxing or in fashion roulette with @wilted. usually off-tab playing a better game.